Ground-Based Midcourse DefenseDecember 1, 2017

 In addition to early warning radars, early homeland missile defense plans also called for cooperation with European allies on the deployment of elements of the GMD system.
 In response to the development of the Iranian ballistic missile threat, President George W. Bush formally entered into negotiations with the governments of Poland and the Czech Republic in 2007 to host elements of the GMD system in their countries that would defend against intermediate to long range ballistic missiles originating from Iran.
 President Bush’s plan called for up to 10 two-stage GBIs in Poland and an X-Band Radar in the Czech Republic.
 However, upon entering the White House in 2009, President Barack Obama cancelled the Bush Proposal and announced the European Phased Adaptive Approach (EPAA) in its place on September 17, 2009.
 While EPAA provides reliable theater defense against ballistic missiles up to the intermediate range, the plan lacks the homeland defense element of the Bush administration proposal.

-Deployment As of 2016, there are a total of 37 GBI interceptors deployed to protect the homeland.
-This will include 33 GBIs in Fort Greely, Alaska and 4 deployed to Vandenberg Air Force Base, California.
-An additional 7 GBIs will be deployed to Fort Greely by the end of 2017 for a total of 44 interceptors.
+Deployment As of November 2017, there are a total of 44 GBI interceptors deployed to protect the homeland.
+This includes 40 GBIs in Fort Greely, Alaska and 4 deployed to Vandenberg Air Force Base, California.
+President Trump has requested funding for 20 additional GBI interceptors to be deployed in the United States.